 Employee/Employer retirement matches will be based on the entire 2023 period and allow for larger contributions for the remainder of the year.

-Employee cellular phone reimbursements will be back-dated to include all full months of 2023 of which they have already worked for the FRWMB as they have been using their personal cell phones the entire time without reimbursement.
+Employee cellular phone reimbursements will be back-dated to include all full months for which they have already worked for the FRWMB as they have been using their personal cell phones the entire time without reimbursement.